"TO PRESERVE, PROMOTE, AND PRESENT the history

 Future plans for the Society include developing new space for permanent and changing exhibitions and expanding our presence in the villages of South and West Yarmouth, both rich in historical importance.
 The Society is also working to better present and market The Captains' Mile, the Captain Bangs Hallet House and its surrounding historic sites, as well as the beautiful grounds and Nature Trails that contain so many outstanding botanical specimens.

 TO THE CAPTAIN BANGS HALLET HOUSE MUSEUM: Located on Strawberry Lane Common, just off Route 6A in Yarmouth Port.
 From Route 6 take Exit 7.
 Right on Willow street to Route 6A.
-Right on 6A about a mile, past the Yarmouth Port Post Office.
+Right on 6A about a mile, just past the Yarmouth Port Post Office.
 Turn right onto Strawberry Lane (the Common).
-The Bangs Hallet House is the second house on the right, #11.
+The Bangs Hallet House Museum is the second house on the right, #11.

 TO THE HISTORICAL SOCIETY'S ADMINISTRATIVE HEADQUARTERS & ACHIVES: Located at 229 Old King's Highway (Route 6A) in Yarmouth Port, on the lane adjacent to and slightly behind the Yarmouth Port Post Office.